Nhemapriya/AIRLINE-RESERVATION-SYSTEM/README.md

 ![3](https://user-images.githubusercontent.com/58515646/115337188-26199100-a1be-11eb-8d53-5e7dace50994.JPG)

 ### Check availability
-Once the flight ID or the file name is entered, the number of seats and details regarding availability of flight is displayed
+Once the flight ID or the file name is entered, the number of seats and details regarding availability of flight is displayed.
+Available seats for each flight ID is printed.

 ![5](https://user-images.githubusercontent.com/58515646/115337519-c079d480-a1be-11eb-90ca-69c36f9d50a8.JPG)